 - Install FLIP.

-- Hold down the HWB button.
-Then press and release the RESET button while still holding down HWB.
+- Enter Device Firmware Update (DFU) mode as follows: Hold down RESET button.
+Hold down the HWB button.
+Let go of RESET button.
 Finally, let go of HWB as well.
 (On Retrode 1, a pair of toothpicks may come in handy to operate the buttons.)

 - Windows will now recognise a new device.
 When asked for drivers, direct it to the “usb” subfolder in your FLIP installation directory.